George Hewison: Party split

 Long-standing financial support from the Soviet Union to the Communist Party of Canada was discontinued, and later other business arrangements such as cultural-exchange deals from which the Party benefited helped created financial pressures on the party in terms of its ability to continue to finance a large staff, headquarters, maintain a print shop, a publishing house and two weekly newspapers (Canadian Tribune and Pacific Tribune).
 The leadership led by Hewison argued the Party was in financial crisis.

 As the confrontation exploded in the Party, the pro-Leninist faction (led by Elizabeth Rowley) forced the Hewison group into court.
-Meanwhile the provincial conventions of the CPC in BC, Manitoba and Ontario voted-out the Hewison leadership.
-After strained years for the CPC an out-of-court settlement took place between the two sides, in which those siding with Hewison surrendered the Party's name, but not the newspaper.
+Meanwhile the provincial conventions of the CPC in BC, Manitoba and Ontario voted out the Hewison leadership.
+After strained years for the CPC an out-of-court settlement took place between the two sides, in which Hewison and his supporters surrendered the Party's name, but not the newspaper.

 In the meantime, hundreds of party activists, frustrated with the paralytic debate between the factions, had left the party.
-During the inner-party crisis, the membership dropped from almost 2000 to about 800, which included many links with organized labour as well as the entire Party in Quebec and much of the Party organization in Alberta.
+During the inner-party crisis, the membership dropped from almost 2000 to about 800, losing many links with organized labour as well as the entire Party in Quebec and much of the Party organization in Alberta.
 The out-of-court settlement also mandated the splitting of the old party's assets, with the out-going leadership undertaking to leave the Communist Party.
 The Canadian Tribune and the Cecil-Ross Society (a society with strict injunctions on use of funds) were allotted to the group around Hewison.
 Those funds were allocated according to the rules of the Societies Act.